 In our case, we zeroed in on the Ashuwillticook Rail Trail (yes, that is a real name, I didn’t just sneeze) near Cheshire, Massachusetts.
 Other amazing New England trails that I’ve tried are the East Bay Bike Path in Rhode Island and the Minuteman Trail near Boston.

 Colin and I rented bikes at a store near the mouth of the trail.
-My cousin Eric has a tiny folding bike (perfect for his Manhattan home) which he simply brought with him on the bus to the Berkshires.
+My cousin Eric has a tiny folding bike (perfect for his Manhattan home) which he simply brought with him on the bus to the Berkshires, MA.
 Andrew transported his bike by car from Connecticut… And off we rolled onto the trail!
 The crisp autumn air blew through the rainbow autumn leaves and the miles flew by.
 YIKES!
 I jammed on the brakes to avoid smushing the disgusting newt pictured, above!